3 Fragrant Herbs for Stress Relief | Therapeutic Gardening

 1. Choose a container with drainage holes.

-4. Place near a window that gets 6+ hours of light.
+5. Place near a bright window that gets several hours of light.

-6. Create a simple daily ritual of tending and observing.
+8. Create a simple daily ritual of tending, touching, and observing.

-If you’re nurturing curiosity with children, this is also a wonderful bridge into our nature science exploration pages.
+If you’re nurturing curiosity with children, this can also become a gentle bridge into our nature science exploration pages.
 For eco-friendly growing practices, visit our low-impact gardening strategies.
-Urban growers may enjoy our small-space growing ideas.
-And if you’re passionate about habitat restoration, explore our native plant restoration guides.
+Urban growers may also enjoy our small-space growing ideas.

 Important Note